Amegahy/film-database/README.md

 ### 2. Members Only
 - Would like to add a checker into the actual view for the members only pages which would do the same check as the nav loop does.
 Thsi way, users cant get around the check by just typeing in the url.
 This would probably be done with the same checker added to the nav file or the routes file, that way it will be on every page.

+### 3. Gallery
+- Would like to go back and remove the JS call to the API and get the call working via PHP.
+However, due to lack of knoweldge on Antler, was unsure on how why the data wasn't being pulled through correctly.
+So more practice with pulling in data and forming loops in Anterl would be needed.